 The Guidelines also provide sample forms and checklists1 to assist regulated dealers in meeting their regulatory obligations.
 However, regulated dealers remain responsible for ensuring that their Anti-Money Laundering/Countering the Financing of Terrorism (“AML/CFT”) measures are appropriately designed for their business and commensurate with their money laundering/terrorism financing (“ML/TF”) risk exposure.

-|1Annexes of the Guidelines are also available in Microsoft Word document format for ease of editing.
+|1Annexes of the Guidelines are available in Microsoft Word document format for ease of editing.

-The Notice for Customers explains that regulated dealers are required to collect identifying information from customers under the new regulatory regime.
+The Notice for Customers explains that regulated dealers are required to collect identifying information from customers under the regulatory regime.
 Regulated dealers may wish to consider using the Notice for Customers to educate their customers on the AML/CFT requirements.

 This Notice for Customers is available in 4 languages - English, Chinese, Malay and Tamil.

 The GoBusiness Licensing Guide gives regulated dealers a step-by-step walkthrough of the application, renewal and amendment processes in GoBusiness Licensing Portal.